-The remote session host component can be used to route browser-based session in a multi-site environment.
-Using this proxy you can build distributed environment with centralized authentication and de-centralized session management.
-In a multi-site environment, users can initiate session closer to the server and reduce latency issues.
+The remote session host component can route browser-based sessions in a multi-site environment.
+Using this proxy, you can build distributed environment with centralized authentication and de-centralized session management.
+Users can initiate sessions closer to the server in a multi-site environment and reduce latency issues.

 Before you begin

 You have already installed the Sectona Web Access or Remote Session Host component.
 Refer to the Installation Section for more details.

 Ensure the PAM server can communicate with the remote session host as per communication the requirement mentioned in Standard Port Requirement for Installation.

 Using Remote Session Host on external node

 Navigate to System → Landing & Proxy Server.

 - Provide the Hostname and IP Address of the server where the Remote Session Proxy is installed.